GeBrns/Inventory-Management/README.md

 # Inventory-Management
 Project
-be prepair programming on me
+be prepaired programming on me
 I love programming :)